mhdostal/ARCodeProject/README.md

     Information on installing the ArcGIS Runtime SDK can be found [here]() Information on incorporting the Toolkit into your project can be found [here]()

-    The AR Toolkit component allows you to build appliations using three common AR patterns:
+    The AR Toolkit component allows you to build applications using three common AR patterns:

         Flyover – Flyover AR is a kind of AR scenario that allows you to explore a scene using your device as a window into the virtual world.
 A typical flyover AR scenario will start with the scene’s virtual camera positioned over an area of interest.
-You can walk around and reorient the device to focus on specific content in the scene.
+You can walk "through" the data and reorient the device to focus on specific content in the scene.
+The origin camera in a flyover scenario is usually above the tallest content in the scene.

         Tabletop – A kind of AR scenario where scene content is anchored to a physical surface, as if it were a 3D-printed model.
 You can walk around the tabletop and view the scene from different angles.
+The origin camera in a tabletop scenario is usually at the lowest point on the scene.

         World-scale – A kind of AR scenario where scene content is rendered exactly where it would be in the physical world.
 This is used in scenarios ranging from viewing hidden infrastructure to displaying waypoints for navigation.
 In AR, the real world, rather than a basemap, provides the context for your GIS data.

     The AR toolkit component is comprised of one class: ArcGISARView.
 This is a subclass of UIView that contains the functionality needed to display an AR experience in your application.
 It uses ARKit, Apple's augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the Runtime SDK's AGSSceneView.
 The ArcGISARView is responsible for starting and managing an ARKit session.
-It uses an AGSLocationDataSource for getting an initial GPS location and when continuous GPS tracking is required.
+It uses an AGSLocationDataSource (a class encapsulating device location information and updates) for getting an initial GPS location and when continuous GPS tracking is required.

     Features of ArcGISARView